ddobrin/declarative-deployments-k8s/README.md

 # you can access the service also via the NodePort IP of the Service
 kubectl get svc
+# example
 NAME              TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)          AGE kubernetes        ClusterIP   10.0.0.1     <none>        443/TCP          2d5h
 message-service   NodePort    10.0.3.237   <none>        8080:31787/TCP   15m

-# run an NGINX pod
+# run an NGINX pod to access the message-service using the NodePort
 kubectl run nginx --restart=Never --rm --image=nginx -it -- bash
 curl <select-one-message-service-endpoint>
 curl <select-one-message-service-endpoint>/quotes